 “You look at the demographics of the school, and it’s really not culturally or economically representative of DISD,” says Stegall.
 “That’s not to say that those kids that got in were not talented — because they are.
 But that’s not really the purpose of that being a public school.
 These kids are getting an arts education for free, basically.
 A lot of those kids could have gone to private schools and accomplished the same thing.”

 His equivocation is important to register because the problem isn’t the kids.
 The wealthy students I attended Booker T. with were talented and hard working.
 They were also children and not responsible for the behavior of their parents.
-That said, we were all products of a specific mindset, one that allowed us to brush off corruption or ignore it.
+That said, we were all products of a specific mindset, one that allowed us to brush off corruption, ignore it, or normalize it as part of “what people did.”

 That’s the cultural issue.
 The money issue is less nebulous and has to do with the way that school districts are funded by property taxes, a system that works well for the well-off and poorly for the poor.
 Magnet schools represent such a significant resource because they provide a rich-school opportunity in poor school districts.
 Dallas doesn’t have many great schools.
 Booker T. is a standout.
 But the people it was designed to serve aren’t in an economic position to counter raids from the suburbs, where events like PTA auctions already subsidize school spending.